 Upper Lake is a very small town located in the state of California.
 With a population of 1,095 people and just one neighborhood, Upper Lake is the 743rd largest community in California.
-Upper Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Upper Lake was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Upper Lake is generally considered to be a blue-collar town.
-52.99% of the Upper Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Upper Lake, you'll notice that it is more blue-collar than most other communities in America.
+52.99% of Upper Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Upper Lake is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Upper Lake who work in healthcare suport services (13.60%), management occupations (10.17%), and food service (4.83%).

-In terms of college education, the citizens of Upper Lake rank slightly lower than the national average.
-13.56% of adults 25 and older in Upper Lake have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Upper Lake are slightly less educated than the national average of 21.84% for the average city or town: 13.56% of adults in Upper Lake have a bachelor's degree or advanced degree

 The per capita income in Upper Lake in 2022 was $39,982, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $159,928 for a family of four.
 However, Upper Lake contains both very wealthy and poor people as well.